bquast/decompr/cran-comments.md

 ## Test environments

-- OSX 10.11.5 R-3.3.1-x64
+- Local Arch Linux R 3.6.2
-- Ubuntu (Travic-CI) R-3.3.1-x64
+- Ubuntu (Travic-CI) R-3.6.2
-- Win-Builder  (devel and release)
+- Win-Builder devel

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Status: 1 NOTE

-Possibly mis-spelled words in DESCRIPTION:
-  Leontief (6:59)
-  Zhu (5:27, 5:47, 8:53, 9:34)
-  decompositions (4:37)

-The former two are names, the later is the plural of the noun: "decomposition".
+N  checking R code for possible problems (3s) decomp_gadget : server: no visible binding for '<<-' assignment to
+     ‘.decomposed’

+   Found the following assignments to the global environment:
+   File ‘decompr/R/decomp_gadget.R’:
+     assign(paste(outputobj), .decomposed, envir = .GlobalEnv)

+   Found the following calls to data() loading into the global environment:
+   File ‘decompr/R/decomp_gadget.R’:
+     data(list = paste("wiod", input$wiodselect, sep = ""))
+     data(leather, package = "decompr")
+   See section ‘Good practice’ in ‘?data’.

-All three are already present in the version currently on CRAN.
+Please note that this is not new behaviour, it is also present in the version currently on CRAN.

+I have tried my best to remove any notes, but this one seems impossible to avoid.

+This update solve a long list of problems and errors in the version currently on CRAN.